 As you might imagine, the salaries of librarians vary greatly throughout the country.
-A public librarian at a large, urban library in a city with a high cost of living may have a higher starting salary (see: http://lacountylibrary.org/ for an example) than a public librarian in a small, rural library.
+A public librarian at a large, urban library in a city with a high cost of living may have a higher starting salary (see: LA County Library Career Opportunitites for an example) than a public librarian in a small, rural library.

 Library Journal conducts a yearly survey to determine current median salaries in libraries nationwide.
-The results of these surveys are made publicly available every year and provide a snapshot of the state of affairs for public librarians.
+Although previously the results of these surveys were made publicly available every year and provided a snapshot of the state of affairs for public librarians, the data are now behind a paywall, i.e., only available via a premium subscription.

 Though there is not normally a tenure process in public libraries, as government employees, librarians do tend to be rewarded on the basis of seniority.

-Check out the job postings to gain insight into the average salaries for various positions in a public library.
-You can also look at GlassDoor, which has salary, real interview data, and other information.
+Check out job postings to gain insight into the average salaries for various positions in a public library.
+You can also look at GlassDoor, which has salary, real interview data, and other useful information about library jobs.